Nephi Jeffs

 Nephi Jeffs is an American Fundamentalist Church of Jesus Christ of Latter Day Saints leader.
 He is the bishop of the Short Creek Stake, and is his brother Warren Jeffs's personal secretary.

 Family

 Nephi Steed Jeffs was born to the polygamous FLDS prophet Rulon Jeffs and his fourth wife Marilyn Steed.
 He is the full brother of Warren, Lyle, and Seth Jeffs among others.
 Members of the Jeffs family are considered polygamist elite and FLDS members consider their members to be of "royal blood."
 Being the son of Rulon Jeffs and the brother of Warren Jeffs secured Nephi's place in the FLDS hierarchy.

 As of May 2008, Nephi had acquired 14 wives.
 Of members of his ward listed on records obtained by a federal investigation, Nephi had the second highest number of wives.
 Church elder Wendell Nielsen had the most wives listed at 21, while the third highest number of wives in the ward was Isaac Jeffs, another Jeffs brother, with 10.
-One of Nephi's wives is Elizabeth Jessop, who in 2008 was 16 while Nephi was 38.